-Now, what if we let the expanding gas exert more pressure on its container while keeping the volume occupied by the gas constant?
-Doing so will lead us to the alternative form of Charles’s law, which some references call the Gay-Lussac’s law or the Amonton’s law.
+What if we let the expanding gas exert more pressure on its container while keeping the volume occupied by the gas constant?
+Doing so will lead us to the alternative form of Charles’s law, which some references call Gay-Lussac’s or Amonton’s law.
 This relates the pressure and temperature of a fixed amount of gas under constant volume conditions and is mathematically expressed as:

 where P1 and T1 are the initial volume and pressure, while P2 and T2 are the final volume and pressure, respectively.

 MNEMONICS: To avoid confusion on which property is constant, you can just remember CHARLEP (Charles’ Law, constant Pressure).